White House tennis court

 The tennis court at the White House, the official residence of the president of the United States in Washington, D.C., is located on the South Lawn.
 Lines have been drawn, and baskets have since been added to the court for use as a basketball court.
-Basketball Court Lines were removed in 2020 with the construction of the new Tennis Pavilion.
+In 2020 the basketball Court lines were removed with the construction of the new tennis pavilion.